 In the modern era where "everyone is a publisher," job opportunities for producers are growing.
 The Bureau of Labor Statistics projects that employment of producers and directors will increase 12 percent from 2016 to 2026, faster than the national average for all occupations.

-Bottom line: A producer is anyone who brings the project to fruition and is often the person that holds the rights to the underlying property.
+Bottom line: A producer for film is anyone who brings the project to fruition and is often the person that holds the rights to the underlying property.